Explore UAB

-To enroll in the following courses, you must be admitted through the UAB Graduate School seeking a Master of Engineering Degree with a concentration in Construction Engineering Management (CEM).
+To enroll in the following courses, you must be admitted through the UAB Graduate School seeking a Master of Engineering Degree in Construction Engineering Management (CEM).
 The core curriculum courses are subject to additional CEM fees.

 Skills generally required for sound project management in a variety of management settings are studied, in addition to specific management issues typically associated with engineering and construction companies.